NRHartFRC/ArbitrageBot/README.md

 <div align=center><img src="./arbitragealgorithm.png" height="500px" width="350px"></div>

-The algorithm ① buys ERC-20 tokens through Market A, then the ② bot receives the procured cryptocurrency (ERC-20 token), then the ③ bot 'swaps' the ERC-20 tokens from Market A for those in Market B, then the bot ④ sells the tokens for profit!
+The algorithm, or 'smart contract', is deployed to the blockchain Here, it behaves like a bot on high alert.
+When the bot discovers arbitrage, it ① buys ERC-20 tokens through Market A (relatively low priced token), the ② bot receives the ERC-20 tokens, then the ③ bot 'swaps' the ERC-20 tokens from Market A for those in Market B (relatively high price), then the bot ④ sells the higher valued tokens for profit!

 **Demo Sequence:**
 1. deployed solidity smart contracts to the "blockchain" (before video)